lakesareadesign/multi.pass/content/plugins/genesis-dambuster/readme.txt

 == Upgrade Notice ==

-= 1.9 - Optional - Updated for latest News Pro and Essence Pro
+= 1.11.0 - Optional - Added Revolution Pro and Smart Passive Income Pro

 == How to Use The Plugin ==